Seán Mac Stíofáin: Leading the Provisional IRA

 (3) the unconditional release of all political prisoners.

 The British claimed this was impossible owing to the commitment it had given to unionists.
 The talks ended in failure, and as a briefing for prime minister Edward Heath later noted, Whitelaw "found the experience of meeting and talking to Mr Mac Stíofáin very unpleasant".
 Mac Stíofáin said that Whitelaw put up his bluff exterior at first, but after a couple of minutes let it drop and showed himself to be a shrewd political operator; he also noted that Whitelaw was one of the few Englishmen[sic] to pronounce his name correctly.

 Following the unsuccessful talks, Mac Stíofáin ordered an intensification of the IRA campaign which peaked on 21 July 1972, or Bloody Friday, when the IRA detonated 22 car bombs in less than two hours across Belfast, killing nine people and injuring 130.
 In his memoirs, Mac Stíofáin described the operation as "a concerted sabotage offensive" intended to demonstrate the IRA was capable of planting a large number of bombs at once.

 At a meeting between Heath and Irish Taoiseach Jack Lynch in Munich on 4 September 1972, the former asked the latter if Mac Stíofáin could be arrested.
 In reply, Lynch said that he couldn't as the evidence against him was flimsy and he had a high degree of public support.

 On 19 November 1972, a controversial interview with Mac Stíofáin was broadcast on the RTÉ This Week radio programme.
-He was arrested on the same day and the interview was later used as evidence against him on a trial of IRA membership, and on 25 November he was sentenced to six months' imprisonment by the Special Criminal Court in Dublin.
+He was arrested in Dublin on the same day and the interview was later used as evidence against him on a trial of IRA membership, and on 25 November he was sentenced to six months' imprisonment by the Special Criminal Court in Dublin.
 Political fallout arising from the interview was considerable and some days later, Fianna Fáil minister Gerry Collins sacked the entire RTÉ authority.

 Jailed in the Curragh prison, Mac Stíofáin immediately embarked on a hunger and thirst strike.
 He was taken to the Dublin Mater Hospital, from where an IRA unit, including two members disguised as priests, unsuccessfully tried to free him on 26 November 1972.
 After this, he was transferred to the Military Hospital of the Curragh, in County Kildare.
 He ended his thirst strike on 28 November.
 His hunger strike led to tumultuous scenes in Dublin and protests outside the Mater Hospital, where he was visited by the then Catholic archbishop of Dublin, Dermot Ryan, and his predecessor, John Charles McQuaid.

-After 57 days, he was ordered off his protest by the IRA Army Council for "bringing the IRA into disrepute".
+After 57 days, he ended his strike when asked to do so by the IRA Army Council.
 Some have reported that council members Ruairí Ó Brádaigh and Dáithí Ó Conaill ordered him off the strike.
 However, Ó Brádaigh, by this time, had also been arrested.
 In fact, when he was transferred into the Glasshouse of the Curragh, Ó Brádaigh welcomed him.

 Following standard procedures, Mac Stíofáin lost his rank upon arrest and he never again regained his influence within the IRA after his release in April 1973.